aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 ],
 ```

-You can also set the value to `null` if your database table does not have any password column at all:
+You can also set the value to `false` if your database table does not have any password column at all:

 ```php
 'providers' => [